ht-pham/spring-hibernate/README.md

 2. spring-demo-annotations: the second project implements the same functionality as the project #1, but it uses Spring Annotations instead of manipulating XML file.
 3. spring-practice-ioc-di: the third project implements some more advanced topics: inversion of control, dependency injections by using Configuration class instead of XML.
 4. spring-mvc-demo: the fourth project is the first Spring MVC project which is a web application.
 Currently, it has two web forms/"mini-projects" done in the web app.
 Extra software installed for the project: Apache Tomcat **9.0** version to set as the server.
+5. hibernate-demo: the fifth project is a Hibernate project which implements basic CRUD operations through the established communication with the local host's database on MySQL.
+To set up the database and user accounts for database access, we used MySQLWorkBench.
 ### Tools/Software
 So far, the tools used for this course: Java JDK for running Java app, Java IDE to build the project, Apache Tomcat 9.0 to run the project on a server.
 ### Skills/knowledge